Parmodlhchawla89/NewsExercise/README.md

 - Apple Provioising profile

 Once the above are setup navigate to the project directory and run the following command:

--$ fastlane build_upload
+-$ bundle exec fastlane run_lanes

-- The above command will perform app provisioning, building, taking screenshot and uploading task
+- The above command will perform code analysis, unit testing ,app provisioning, building, taking screenshot and uploading task

 ##SonarQube: I have configured the project to generate a SonarQube report of code quality, warning and vulnerability.